ssnau/pm2-rescue/README.md

 -------

 For some reason, async javascript code would lost in limbo.
 Fortunately, a lot javascript programmer use `PM2` to manage their app and start multi instances.
-But it does not solve the problem, a app run into limbo doesnot means it is died and PM2 cannot restart it automatically.
-That's why i create pm2-rescue.
+However, it does not solve the problem.
+A app run into limbo does not means it is died while PM2 cannot restart it automatically.
+That's why I create pm2-rescue.

 Install
 ----